Storm Arwen

 Storm Arwen was a powerful extratropical cyclone that was part of the 2021–22 European windstorm season.
 It affected the United Kingdom, Ireland and France, bringing strong winds and snow.
 Storm Arwen caused at least three fatalities and widespread power outages.
 Damage was exacerbated by the fact that the strong winds came unusually from the north.

 Meteorological history

 Storm Arwen was named by the Met Office on 25 November 2021.
 Red warnings for wind were issued for north-eastern parts of the UK, as well as extensive amber and yellow warnings for much of Scotland, Northern Ireland, Wales and most of England.
 Dangerous waves were also forecasted causing disruption to ferry services.
 At 17:00 UTC on 26 November, Network Rail closed the rail lines north of Berwick-upon-Tweed and LNER stopped running trains north of Newcastle.
 More than 120 lorries were stuck in heavy snow on the M62 in Greater Manchester, with the motorway shut by police while ploughs and gritters led the rescue effort.
-The storm closed the entire Tyne and Wear Metro network which said in statement "this is the worst winter storm to hit metro in 41 years of operations".
+The storm closed the entire Tyne and Wear Metro network which said in a statement "this is the worst winter storm to hit the Metro in 41 years of operations".